 Our adventure began at the office of the Klamath Ranger District of the Fremont-Winema National Forests.
 In the United States, the National Forests are public lands and anyone can forage for wild edibles in them for little to no cost.
 As long as the edibles are for personal use.
 If you plan to sell your mushrooms, you enter into the arena of commercial use and must purchase a permit.
 We were at the Ranger Station to pick up our free-use permit.
 Individuals can face a large fine if caught possessing mushrooms without one on the Deschutes, Umpqua, Willamette and Fremont-Winema National Forests of central and southern Oregon.

 Other National Forests and other public lands have different rules.
 For example, the Rogue River National Forest allows possession of up to two gallons of mushrooms without a permit.
 Our permit allowed each of us to pick up to 2 gallons of mushrooms per day for any ten days of the season.
-In order to insure that the mushrooms are not being sold, there is also a requirement to cut them lengthwise and separate the halves.
-The market for wild mushrooms wants only whole mushrooms, so this treatment insures they won’t be sold on the open market.
+You are also required to cut your morels lengthwise and separate the halves.
+The open market wants only whole mushrooms.

 With our permits in hand, we set out on the search.
 Our party included Pathfinder Jerry, Chief Scout Trish, Chief Scout’s sis Tamera and her three kids – Nicholas (age 8), Annie (age 7) and Jayden (age 3).
 Morels are a spring mushroom that appears as soil temperatures rise.
 We had heard, that in early May they were starting to appear in the Rocky Point vicinity west of Klamath Falls, Oregon.